How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 Adjust Pressures for Heavy Loads, Towing or Different Tires

-Because added weight changes load distribution, you should follow the tyre placard’s recommended pressure increases for heavy loads, towing, or after fitting different tyre sizes.
-You’ll want to adjust pressures for heavy loads and towing to maintain handling, braking distance, and tyre life; the tire placard gives front and rear values specific to your vehicle and load scenarios.
-When you change tire sizes or brands, check the placard and monitor pressures often because recommended tire pressures can differ.
+Added weight changes load distribution.
+Follow the tyre placard’s recommended pressure increases for heavy loads, towing, or after fitting different tyre sizes.
+Higher pressure helps maintain handling, braking distance, and tyre life under these conditions.
+The placard gives front and rear values specific to your vehicle and load scenario.
+When you change tyre sizes or brands, check the placard and monitor pressures closely during initial use.

-Because extra weight shifts load, follow the tyre placard’s recommended pressure increases for towing, heavy loads, or different tyres.
+Extra weight shifts load.
+Follow the tyre placard’s recommended pressure increases for towing, heavy loads, or different tyres.

 • Always consult the tire placard before loading or hitching a trailer.